 NO TRANSCRIPT NOTATION OF AP CREDIT FOR GRADUATING SENIORS CAN BE MADE AFTER COMMENCEMENT.

 NO REMOVAL OF AP CREDIT FROM THE TRANSCRIPT CAN BE MADE AFTER THE REGISTRAR'S 'COURSE ADD/DROP' DEADLINE IN A STUDENT'S FIRST SEMESTER AT BROWN.

-(Upon consultation (mandatory) with the responsible dean in the Office of the Dean of the College, some students may be able to apply for advanced semester standing in their sophomore or junior year.
+(Upon consultation (mandatory) with the responsible dean in The College Office, some students may be able to apply for advanced semester standing in their sophomore or junior year.
 Students with a semester of Advanced Standing from AP credits should remember that AP credits will not increase their course credit count; in order to graduate, they must still successfully complete enough courses to earn at least 30 course credits, and they must plan to do so in 7 rather than 8 semesters.)

 ‘No AP credit’ policies are in effect for the AP subjects listed below: